CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 To compare this data with the same data at a previous time:

-1. Open another large Network Services|All EVPN Sessions card.
+1. Open another large Network Services/All EVPN Sessions card.

 2. Move the new card next to the original card if needed.